 The road through Blue Bell Hill slices through an area of chalk down in the Medway Valley.
 Close to the site of a Neolithic long barrow and three sarsen standing stones, there is little else to set it apart from other similar English roads.
 In recent years, however, it has attracted national publicity as more and more people began to report inexplicable supernatural events.
-Today it is infamous for being one of the most haunted roads in England with over fifty reported ghostly sightings in the past eighty years.
+Today it is infamous for being one of the most haunted roads in England, with over 50 reported ghostly sightings in the past 80 years.

-- In 1971, a young man called James Skene was driving home, when a woman suddenly appeared in front of his car.
+- In 1971, a young man named James Skene was driving home when a woman suddenly appeared in front of his car.
 Braking quickly, he offered to take the woman home.
-Once again she disappeared before they reached their destination.
+Once again, she disappeared before they reached their destination.

-- In September 1977 two men, Stephen Pope and Barry Collings, were driving home from work.
-It was a dark rainy evening and the weather was very windy.
+- In September 1977, Stephen Pope and Barry Collings were driving home from work.
+It was a dark, rainy evening, and the weather was very windy.
 As they drove along Bluebell Hill, their attention was drawn by a woman wearing an evening dress standing at the side of the road.
-Despite the inclement weather the woman was wearing a white evening dress and little else.
+Despite the inclement weather, the woman was wearing a white evening dress and little else.
 Both men were struck by the woman’s stillness.
 Despite the wind, the woman’s clothes and hair remained unruffled.
 Believing that they had just witnessed a ghost, the men drove onwards very quickly.

-- In late November 1992 a young driver, Chris Dawkins, was driving on Bluebell Hill.
+- In late November 1992, Chris Dawkins was driving on Blue Bell Hill.
 Once again, the weather was inclement and the evening was dark.
-Out of nowhere a woman wearing a red headscarf, dashed in front of the car.
+Out of nowhere, a woman wearing a red headscarf dashed in front of the car.
 Unable to avoid her, Chris felt her hit the bonnet.
 Shaking, he got out of the car but could find no sign of the woman.
-Frightened that the woman maybe trapped under his vehicle, he summoned his father and the police.
+Frightened that the woman may be trapped under his vehicle, he summoned his father and the police.
 Despite an extensive search, they also failed to find any sign of the woman.